andrew-busbee/planning-poker/README.md

 The easiest way to deploy the application is with Docker Compose.
 The [sample docker-compose.yml](https://github.com/andrew-busbee/planning-poker/blob/main/docker-compose.yml) file also has an optional healthcheck.

 ### Docker-compose (Recommended)
-1. Create a folder to store your data.
+1. Create a folder to store the games.
 Replace /path/to/data with your folder path.
 ```bash
 mkdir -p /path/to/data
 sudo chown -R 1000:1000 /path/to/data